szorfein/dotfiles/swayfx/.config/sway/README.md

     gem install --user-install reaver
     reaver

+## Menu launcher

+I use fsel with otter-launcher, unfortunately, there are not include in a lot of Linux distribution.
+So you have to compile them with Rust and Cargo, just start my script:

+    ~/bin/compile-menu-launcher.sh

 ## Start

-On Void Linux, you may need: `exec dbus-run-session -- sway`
+On Void Linux, you need to start SwayFX with: `exec dbus-run-session -- sway`

 ## Updates